-- Overseeing operational management and implementation of the JPI; - Facilitating activity coordination as well as the communication and information flow between Working Groups; - Reporting to the Governing Board on Working Group progress; - Maintaining the information flow on Working Group activities to JPI members.
+- · Overseeing operational management and implementation of the JPI; - Facilitating activity coordination (according to the integrated implementation plan adopted by the GB -see section 3.1.1) as well as the communication and information flow between Working Groups; - Reporting to the GB on its courses of action, i.e. by circulating minutes of MC meetings to the GB and progress reports during GB meetings, as well as on WG progress; - Maintaining the information flow on WG activities to GB and vice versa.

-The Management Committee is headed by a rotating chair, to be appointed by all members of the Management Committee at the end of each meeting for the following period.
-Supported by the Central Secretariat, the chair will be responsible for scheduling, preparing and chairing the Management Committee.
+The MC is headed by a rotating chair, to be appointed by all members of the MC for a period of 6 months.
+Supported by the CS, the chair will be responsible for scheduling, preparing and chairing the MC.

-3.4 Central Secretariat (CS)
+3.5 Central Secretariat (CS)

-- The overall coordination and day-to-day management of the initiative will be supported by the Central Secretariat, set up as early in the process as possible.
-The office will work with the GB and MC chairs and report to the Governing Board and Management Committee. - Specific parts of the JPI can be managed by separate programme nodes, including partner programmes, represented in the GB.
+The overall coordination and day-to-day management of the initiative will be supported by the CS of the JPI.
+The CS is instructed by the GB and works closely with the GB, MC and TF chairs and reports to the GB and MC.

+Specific parts of the JPI can be managed by separate programme nodes, including partner programmes, represented in the GB.

-- The CS consists of permanent staff members and can be extended by associated staff members, e.g. from JPI partners.
-The composition will be discussed and adopted by the GB. - Central Secretariat tasks will be: - 1. to assist JPI bodies (GB, MC, WGs, expert boards) by preparing meetings; - 2. to assist the chair of the GB in preparing the agenda for GB meetings; - 3. to take minutes of GB, MC and TAB meetings the minutes are to be sent out to participants and GB members within one week, with submission of return comments required within 10 working days.
-Following expiration of this term, the minutes will be considered accepted by the representatives.
-The term of 10 working days recommences where a revised version of the minutes based on commentaries in the original version is sent out. - 4. to ensure proper implementation of the GB decisions and to monitor follow-up of the action lists established by the GB and its WGs; - 5. to assure an efficient coordination between the various JPI bodies (GB, MC, WGs, expert boards); - 6. to disseminate information and structure the collaboration with other initiatives; - to assure institutional links through information provided by GB and expert board members; - to identify and communicate with stakeholders groups (e.g. decision-makers from politics, business and civil society) in order to provide information to the GB and MC; - 9. to identify and assure coordination with other European and international initiatives (ERA-NETs, other JPIs, other initiatives in same research areas) in order to provide information to the GB and MC; - 10. to link with the Working Groups; - 11. to ensure the communication and dissemination of information concerning this JPI; - 12. to facilitate the process of joint activities (e.g. joint strategic planning, joint calls).
+The CS consists of at least 3 permanent staff members under the authority of the GB and can be extended by seconded or associated staff members, e.g. from JPI members.
+The composition is to be discussed and adopted by the GB.

+CS tasks will be:

+- 1. to assist JPI bodies (GB, MC, WGs, TAB) by preparing meetings and inbetween meetings; - 2. to assist the chair and vice-chair of the GB in preparing the agenda for GB meetings; - 3. to take minutes of GB, MC and TAB meetings the minutes are to be sent out to participants and GB members within 5 working days, with submission of return comments required within 10 working days.
+At the end of this term, the minutes will be considered to have been accepted by the representatives.
+The term of 10 working days recommences where a revised version of the minutes based, on commentaries in the original version, is sent out. - 4. to ensure proper implementation of the GB decisions and to monitor follow-up of the action lists established by the GB and its WGs; - 5. to assure an efficient coordination between the various JPI bodies (GB, MC, WGs, TAB); and particularly support the exchange between the TAB and the GB as well as MC. - 6. to disseminate information and structure the collaboration with other initiatives; - 7. to assure institutional links through information provided by GB and expert board members; - 8. to identify and communicate with stakeholders groups (see section 1.3) in order to provide information to the GB and MC; - to identify and assure coordination, together with the GB chair and vice-chair, with other European and international initiatives (ERA-NETs, other JPIs, other initiatives in same research areas) in order to provide information to the GB and MC; - to link and support the Working Groups in a complementary way as the MC does; - 11. to ensure the communication and dissemination of information concerning this JPI to gain high visibility across Europe and beyond; - 12. to facilitate the process of joint activities at large (e.g. joint strategic planning, joint calls, other co-alignment activities...).

-3.5 Expert Forum
+3.6 Expert Forum (EF)